-An updated and revised strategic plan (an updated plan) is required at least once every three years.
-This three-year cycle has the effect of updating an existing plan for its remaining years, as well as chronologically extending it by three or more years.
+As an agency, you must submit an updated and revised strategic plan (an updated plan) at least once every three years.
+This three-year revision cycle has the effect of updating your existing plan for its remaining years, as well as chronologically extending it by three or more years.
 (See section 210.3 on the period covered by a strategic plan.)
 The revision incorporates policy, programmatic, or other changes to any element of the agency's current plan.
-An updated strategic plan will often retain, unchanged, the elements of an initial strategic plan, such as the mission statement.
+An updated plan will often retain, unchanged, the elements of a previous strategic plan, such as the mission statement.